gazebosim/sdf_tutorials/nesting/legacy_behavior.md

 to the model directory.
 In the `libsdformat` implementation, the input to the `<uri>` element can be one of the following

-  * A path that begins with `model://`.
-Such paths are searched in a global directory defined by an environment variable.
   * A path that begins `file:///`.
 Such paths specify the absolute path to the model directory.
   * A path that begins with `file://`.
 Such paths specify the relative path to the model directory.
 The path is relative to the runtime path of the application that uses `libsdformat`.
+  * A path that begins with a user defined prefix, such as `model://`.
+    `libsdformat` lets users specify a custom prefix and a corresponding path to be searched when a URI with the custom prefix is found.
   * A path with no prefix.
 Such paths specify the relative path to the model directory.
 The path is relative to the runtime path of the application that uses `libsdformat`.